OscarMrZ/ros4hri-tutorials/README.md

 ![ROS4HRI graph](images/ros4hri-graph.png)

 Note that the person manager will generate as many anonymous people as new faces and bodies.

+Please take a screenshot for the next steps.

 ### Connecting the person feature graph